Terms & Conditions

 While the Supplier will distribute acceptable Content to various media outlets, the Supplier makes no guarantee that any Content will be published or in any other way used by any third parties to whom it is sent, and the Supplier makes no representations or warranties whatsoever in relation to any potential improvement in search engine rankings or similar potential benefits.

-Subject to earlier termination in accordance with these Conditions, the Services will be provided for a period of either (i) 12 months or (ii) 36 months (as selected by the Customer), in each case starting on and from the Commencement Date.
-Thereafter, subject to earlier termination in accordance with these Conditions and payment of the relevant charges which will be taken automatically on or around the Renewal Date (as defined below), the Services will automatically renew for successive periods of the same duration as the Customer initially selected (ie 12 months or 36 months (as the case may be)), in each case commencing on and from the relevant anniversary of the Commencement Date (the Renewal Date), unless the Customer notifies the Supplier in writing no less than three months in advance of the Renewal Date that it does not wish to renew the Services.
-The provisions of this clause 3.5 will not apply where the Supplier and the Customer have expressly agreed an alternative arrangement.
+Subject to earlier termination in accordance with these Conditions, the Services will be provided for a period of either 1 month, 12 months or 36 months (as selected by the Customer), in each case starting on and from the Commencement Date.
+Thereafter, subject to earlier termination in accordance with these Conditions and payment of the relevant charges which will be taken automatically on or around the Renewal Date (as defined below), the Services will automatically renew for successive periods of the same duration as the Customer initially selected (ie 1 month, 12 months or 36 months (as the case may be)), in each case commencing on and from the relevant anniversary of the Commencement Date (the Renewal Date), unless the Customer notifies the Supplier in writing no less than three months in advance of the Renewal Date (or 1 full calendar month in the case of the customer initially selecting a 1 month duration) that it does not wish to renew the Services.
+The provisions of this clause 3.5 will not apply where the Supplier and the Customer have expressly agreed an alternative arrangement..

 The Customer warrants to the Supplier that it is entering into the Contract as a business and not as a consumer.
 If the Customer is a consumer, then it should contact the Supplier directly.